What Date is 25 Business Days From Today?

 Common Uses for a 25-Business-Day Window

-- Enterprise vendor procurement cycles
+- Enterprise vendor selection cycles

-- Commercial real estate closing timelines
+- Commercial project closing timelines

 - Extended professional certification review